 Feeling sad and lonely is a normal emotion, especially when you’re dealing with significant changes in life or grieving over the death of a loved one.
 However, experiencing sadness that causes you to feel worthless and hopeless about life for weeks may be a sign of something more serious—depression.

 What Is Depression

-Mental health experts classify depression as a mood disorder that causes a person to feel persistent loneliness and a lack of interest in life.
+Mental health experts as a Methyl Life classify depression as a mood disorder that causes a person to feel persistent loneliness and a lack of interest in life.
 People with depression experience helplessness, hopelessness, and worthlessness, which lasts for days or even weeks.